Dangornushi/MushixOS/README.md

-# mikanos
+# Mushix OS
-MikanOS: An Educational Operating System
+Mushix OS: An Educational Operating System

 # Files

-- MikanLoaderPkg
-    - The MikanOS loader as a UEFI Application
+This is the kernel dir.

+# main-developer
+dangomushi

 # co-developer
 nop